Girl Scouts of the USA: Girl Scouts of the United States

-The Girl Guides of America in 1913 changed its name to Girl Scouts of the United States and moved its headquarters to Washington, D.C.
-In 1915 the organization was incorporated and the national headquarters was moved to New York City.
-The name reached its current form, Girl Scouts of the United States of America, in 1947.
-The organization was given a congressional charter on March 16, 1950.
+In 1913, the organization was renamed to Girl Scouts of the United States.
+Its headquarters was subsequently moved to Washington, D.C.

+In 1915, the organization was incorporated, and its headquarters was moved to New York City.
+The organization was renamed for the final time to Girl Scouts of the United States of America in 1947.
+The organization received a congressional charter on March 16, 1950.